So what is meant by the Common Core Principles?

 You may unlock this video for FREE.
 Enter your email address for instant access AND to receive ongoing updates and special discounts related to this topic.

-5. Regular reviews and effective communication ensure that care and support is responsive to the needs and changing circumstances of people at the end of life, and their carers.
-Forward planning, including advance care planning, facilitates well-coordinated, planned and organised care and support.
+Good, clear, and straightforward information must be provided to the person and their carers.
+Regular reviews and effective communication ensure that care and support remain responsive to the changing needs and circumstances of people at the end of life and their carers.
+Forward planning, including advance care planning, facilitates well-coordinated, organised care and support.